One Stop Solution For All Your Sintered Metal Filtration Need

 The advantage of bronze as a sintered metal filter is that it provides higher strength, higher temperature applications, and better corrosion resistance.

-Stainless steel fiber, on the other hand, refers to steel alloy with a minimum of 10.5% chromium content by mass and maximum of 1.2% carbon by mass.
+Stainless steel fiber, on the other hand, refers to steel alloy with a minimum of 10.5% chromium content by mass and a maximum of 1.2% carbon by mass.

 It is an ideal choice for sintered metal filter suitable especially for extreme environments.